athun-me/GO-microservice-clean-architecture/README.md

 # GO-microservice-clean-architecture

-This repository contains the code for the BookNow Authentication Service, which demonstrates the implementation of the Clean Architecture principles.
+This repository contains the code for the GO-microservice-clean-architecture, which demonstrates the implementation of the Clean Architecture principles.

 ## Table of Contents